distantcam/cam.macfar.land/posts/20190228-electron-blazor.md

   - blazor
   - dotnet
 date: 2019-02-28 23:14:01
-categories:
 ---

-<p class="lead">As a .NET desktop developer I've always felt confined to Windows if I wanted to make a C# desktop application.
+As a .NET desktop developer I've always felt confined to Windows if I wanted to make a C# desktop application.
 There have been other frameworks for creating cross platform C# applications, but they have still felt very Windows centric.
-Then I heard about Blazor.</p>
+Then I heard about Blazor.

+---

 ### Blazor